 Sri Lankan cheese.
 Yum.

 In contrast, both Sri Lanka and India have a huge dairy industry with fresh buffalo curd (yogurt), butter, cheeses (hard and soft, aged or not) and fresh milk.
-Plain (whole or skim) powdered milk is becoming easier to find now in Indonesia and Malaysia, and is plentiful in Singapore, Thailand and Sri Lanka.
+Plain (whole or skim) powdered milk is becoming harder to find now in Indonesia and Malaysia, as it often has sugars mixed in, but it's plentiful in Singapore, Thailand and Sri Lanka.
 Most milk is marketed for babies and is fortified or filled with sweeteners or vanilla flavoring.
 Look for packages with pictures of adults on them for best results.
 If you want instant, be sure to read the labels well -- some of the powdered milks took professional blenders to mix!

 Fresh fish market in eastern Indonesia

 There's not much pork in Indonesia except in Bali (where beef is hard to find) on some of the small Christian islands of eastern Indonesia, and in the interior of Papua.
 Chinese markets in (Muslim) Malaysia will have pork.

 Timor-Leste has all meats (pork, beef, lamb, chicken) and it's good, but pricy.
 Singapore, ditto.
 Meats in Thailand can be very good if you're careful what you buy.
 They also have salted cockroaches, snake, and crickets, if you're so inclined...

 Chicken may be tough and stringy at the fresh markets, though in Indonesia there are some national packaged frozen chicken that were very good.
 Elsewhere you can find good imported frozen chicken at the upscale supermarkets.